 Mr. André Desmarais is Deputy Chairman of Power Corporation and Power Financial.
 He has served as a member of the Human Resources Committees of IGM and Mackenzie Inc. since they were established in April 2003 and IG Wealth Management since it was established in April 2004.
-Mr. Desmarais has also been a member of the Human Resources Committees of Empower Retirement and Great-West Lifeco since May 2003, Canada Life since July 2003, and Putnam since January 2008.
+Mr. Desmarais has also been a member of the Human Resources Committees of Empower Retirement and Great-West Lifeco since May 2003, Canada Life since July 2003, and Putnam Investments, LLC from January 2008 to January 2024.
 Mr. Desmarais has over 35 years' experience in the financial services industry.
 Since joining Power Corporation in 1983, he has held a number of senior executive positions with the Power Group of companies and served on many boards of directors.

 Ms. Sharon MacLeod also serves as a member of the Human Resources Committee of Power Corporation.
 Ms. MacLeod has over 20 years of experience within Unilever, where she held the executive positions of Global Brand Vice-President, North American Vice-President of Personal Care, and Vice-President of Unilever Canada.
 Ms. MacLeod has served on the executive boards responsible for human resources policies, performance management, compensation strategies, allocations and adjustments for Unilever North America and Global Unilever Personal Care.
-In addition, she served on the Unilever North America Diversity and Inclusion Board, and in 2008 founded Villa Leadership, an ongoing dedicated women's development initiative for Unilever and the UN World Food Programme.
+In addition, she served on the Unilever North America Diversity and Inclusion Board, and founded Villa Leadership in 2008, a dedicated women's development initiative for Unilever and the UN World Food Programme impacting nearly 1000 women worldwide.
+In May 2023, Ms. MacLeod successfully completed the Advanced Corporate Director Seminar at Harvard School of Business.
 She received Catalyst Canada Honours as a Business Leader championing Diversity and was recognized by WXN as one of Canada's Most Powerful Women as a Diversity leader.
 She is a graduate of Compensation Committees: New Challenges, New Solutions, Harvard Business School.